nostack-dev/minitemplate/README.md

-# ✍️ MiniTemplate - Simple Template Engine - Part 1
+# ✍️ MiniTemplate - Simple Template Engine

 This guide will walk you through setting up a MiniTemplate project, converting components, adding templates, and finally generating a static `index.html` file.
 We will break the setup into two parts, with a focus on ease of use and integration.